williamjaesunkang/osu-rand/README.md

 this project has only just started and will continue to grow! thank you to anyone who is willing to support and has already supported this project :D

+NOTICE: This bot was originally created in the summer of 2020.
+It has an already existing repository on a previously used account, but has been moved to this account to better centralize my body of work.